- Download our Moving to Washington DC Guide (PDF)

-Washington is a historical and cultural centre of the United States and there are many great festivals and celebrations highlighting the country's diversity and honouring its heroes and significant achievements.
+Washington, DC is a historical and cultural centre of the United States, and there are many fantastic festivals and celebrations highlighting the country's diversity and honouring its heroes and significant achievements.

-Here are some of the most popular annual events in Washington DC to look forward to.
+Here are some of the most popular yearly events to look forward to in Washington, DC.

 Martin Luther King Day (January)

 The life of Martin Luther King Jr is honoured annually in January, the month of his birthday.
-A number of commemorative events take place around Washington DC on the third Monday in January, including a wreath-laying service at the Martin Luther King Memorial and a parade.
+A number of commemorative events take place around the city on the third Monday in January.
+Events include a wreath-laying service at the Martin Luther King Memorial and a parade.
 The day is also designated as a national day of community service.

 St Patrick's Day Parade (March)

-Washington DC’s version of this famous event is a family day out to celebrate the unique culture of Ireland.
-Expect dancers and singers, Irish musicians, marching bands, pipe bands and floats.
+Washington, DC's version of this famous event is a family day out to celebrate the unique culture of Ireland.
+Expect dancers, singers, Irish music, marching bands, pipe bands and floats.

 National Cherry Blossom Festival Parade (April)

 The annual Cherry Blossom Festival Parade is a fun and colourful event that takes place along Constitution Avenue.
-Floats, marching bands and celebrity performers put on a grand spectacle of music and entertainment in a celebration of spring.
+Floats, marching bands and celebrity performers put on a grand spectacle of music and entertainment to celebrate spring.